Franklin: Then & Now

 An Interview with Robert Hicks and Eric Jacobson

-Historians, authors, and ardent preservationists, Robert Hicks and Eric Jacobson sat down with us to discuss the historical role of the Second Battle of Franklin and the state of the battlefield today.
+In this 2010 interview, historians, authors, and ardent preservationists Robert Hicks and Eric Jacobson discuss the historical role of the Second Battle of Franklin and the state of the battlefield today.
 As members of Franklin's Charge, Robert and Eric are working to help reclaim more of the Franklin battlefield for future generations.

 RH: Its my belief the importance of the Second Battle of Franklin lies more on what didn’t happen because of it than what did.
 Southern historians and, eventually, most all the rest have for far too long focused on what happened – the “Five Bloodiest Hours of the American Civil War” – but, in the end, a futile bloodbath at best.